weezel/BandEventNotifier/README.md

 or to get usage information, just run `./bandeventnotifier.py`.

 ## Broken plugin
-Venus site layouts changes every now and then.
+Venues site layouts changes every now and then.
-That means broken plugin.
+That means a broken plugin.
 One should sacrifice a few minutes to fix the issue but if you are in a hurry, do the following:
 	- Check the plugin's file name